sani-coop/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

   :depth: 1

 This section describes the OLX elements and attributes that you define for the problem settings.
-For detailed descriptions of each setting, see :ref:`opencoursestaff:Problem Settings`.
+For a detailed description of each setting, see :ref:`opencoursestaff:Problem Settings`.

 ===============